lukeacl/bsky-pds/README.md

 ## Configuring

 Clone the repository to your Docker host.
 Copy `pds.env.example` to `pds.env` and fill out all required fields.
 Copy `tunnel.env.example` to `tunnel.env` and configure with your Cloudflare tunnel details.
+Your Cloudflare tunnel should point to `http://pds:3000`.

 ## Running